Juniper/py-junos-eznc/docs/cfg/resource.md

 SHOULD:{}
 ````

 The changes are written into the **Junos candidate configuration**, so you still need to issue a "commit" before these changes become active.
-The recommended approach for this is to use the _Config_ utils, as documented [here](../utils/config.md).
+The recommended approach for this is to use the _Config_ utils.
+For more on Utilities, refer to the [documentation](../utils/README.md).

 ### Resource Item Routines